- 1 What Are The Most Toxic Game Communities Around Today?

 |1#||Call of Duty|

 Our first example is an exception to the rule of toxic gaming communities.
-While there are plenty of loudmouth Reaper “mains” and voice-chat abusing Winstons out there, Overwatch largely avoids problems with toxicity.
+While there are plenty of loudmouth Reaper “mains” and voice-chat-abusing Winstons out there, Overwatch largely avoids problems with toxicity.
 A strict code of conduct enforces consequences for Overwatch esports players showing bad manners.
 Comprehensive word filters make for a tranquil, casual experience more often than not, though some argue Activision-Blizzard’s methods are a little overbearing.

 Overwatch’s reputation as a toxicity-free game was partially spawned from a famous Kotaku article accusing the game’s player base of being too nice.
 That can’t be said for the other toxic gaming communities on this list.

-It might be hard to imagine toxic behavior coming from a card game.
+It might be hard to imagine toxic behaviour coming from a card game.
 While Activision-Blizzard’s other esports game Overwatch has several measures in place to prevent communication abuse, Hearthstone’s tools are preemptively limited to six voluntary emotes.
 The most threatening produces a short, snarky quip from your character.

-Due to Hearthstone’s often-random and explosive nature, expect to see those emotes fly at every opportunity.
+Due to Hearthstone’s often random and explosive nature, expect to see those emotes fly at every opportunity.
 Take too long to sequence your turn?
 Stomp your opponent?
 Get mildly lucky?
 Expect emote spam from some of the most toxic game communities.
 The limited options prevent anything beyond minor annoyance, but Hearthstone’s most toxic players would clearly do much worse if they could.